THIS IS NOT A LEGAL SURVEY, NOR IS IT INTENDED TO BE OR REPLACE ONE

 Shed Plans

-Before you begin building, you will need to choose the style of the shed and buy plans that contain the specifications to complete the build.
+Once you know the shed you are building, you’ll want to buy plans that contain the specifications to complete the build.
 Buying shed plans should be relatively inexpensive, with most options ranging between $12 - $30.

 Shed Materials